ProGamerGov/captum/captum/optim/README.md

 Now that we have the expanded weights, we can anaylse the interactions that they show us.

+From analysing the neurons in our model, we know that the ``mixed4a_relu`` channel 308 neuron is a dog head detector, and the ``mixed4b_relu`` channel 443 neuron is a full dog body detector.

 Below we create a heatmap for the connections between channel 308 of ``mixed4a_relu`` and channel 443 of ``mixed4b_relu``.
 This heatmap shows us how the features between both channels interact.

 ```